 No parent enjoys seeing their child with a bad cold.
-It hurts your heart because you see them suffering to breath and there is not much you can offer them except a small band-aid of using a humidifier, steam in the bathroom, or little nose drops.
+It hurts your heart because you see them suffering to breathe and there is not much you can offer them except a small band-aid of using a humidifier, steam in the bathroom, or little nose drops.
 It pains me to see my son burning up with a fever and the fussiness that comes along with it as he vents his frustration.

 Let me explain my frustration with this particular cold.
 For the past 5 days, my son has been battling a nasty cold including a stuffy nose, fever, head congestion, cough.
 For the most part, his spirits have been high, and that makes it easier to entertain him.
 However, he has decided to stop eating EVERYTHING except Gerber’s Puffs.
 This means during the course of a normal meal, I observe my son throw all of his food on the floor or turn his head in disgust at the sight of any of the courses.
 For example, I prepare a meatball for him which I know he always loves and devours, and see he him pick it up, and throw it to the floor with gusto.
 Course after course served to him is wasted – so unlike him.